Biophotons and the Triple Helix

 is a straight line.

-However, the most energized distance between two points is a double vortex.
+However, the most energized distance between two points may be a triple helix.

 The Patterns of Air

 When a mass of air rotates in a counter-clockwise movement, it forms a low-pressure weather system that brings rain and sometimes turbulence in the shape of tornadoes or hurricanes, as its energy concentrates around the eye of the spiral, or vortex.
 A clockwise movement forms a high-pressure system, with energy concentrated around the outer edge of the spiral, bringing sunny, sometimes windy weather.
 Both vortices weave around each other in ever-changing patterns.